robbertbloem/robbertbloem.github.io/020_figures_axes_artists.md

 """
 FIGURES, AXESES AND ARTISTS

-Also an advanced topic, but also one that pops up regularly.
+To further customize plots, we need a better handle on the different elements that make a plot.
 Matplotlib has different hierarchical levels: a Figure contains Axes that contains Artist instances.

 The Artist instance is what you see.
 It contains Lines2D, Text and Patches (shapes) subclasses.
 The Axes instance is a single plot, containing some Artist